 The wind is the challenge, and going head-on into this force of nature can be brutal.
-Your emotions range from looking at the beautiful sights of San Francisco on the port side or left, to the impressive speed, but mostly to the rolling of waves and the continuing back and forth adjustment of the rigging of the sails to gain an advance against the other challengers.
+Your emotions range from looking at the beautiful sights of San Francisco on the port side or left, to the impressive speed.
+Mostly you feel the rolling of waves and the continuing back and forth adjustment of the rigging of the sails to gain an advance against the other challengers.

-It was a race after all, and here I am with a team of competitors that for all their looks could be playing football or rugby.
+It was a race after all, and here I am with a team of competitors that, for all their looks, could be playing football or rugby.
 This form of sailing was like climbing a mountain of wind.
-As I was holding on for life, I had doubts and even the lingering fear of capsizing or my falling into the bay.
+Holding on for life, I had doubts and even the lingering fear of capsizing or my falling into the bay.
 What have I gotten myself into?
 Maybe I’m over my head?

-Later you arrive at the marker or buoy that indicates we must turn around with the wind behind us, and head back to the starting point.
-Suddenly, and almost miraculously it’s clear and smooth sailing with the dance of one sailor in a delicate dance to attach the colorful spinnaker at the very prow of the boat.
+Later you arrive at the marker or buoy that indicates we must turn around with the wind behind us and head back to the starting point.
+Suddenly, and almost miraculously, it’s bright and smooth sailing with the dance of one sailor in a delicate dance to attach the colorful spinnaker at the very prow of the boat.
 Then, we come to the finish line, and the sound of the horn to mark the end of the race.

 As I recovered, almost an hour later, the race was exhilarating but all so terrifying.
-So, I know my limits, I’m not a good candidate for bungee jumping or attempting a parachute jump out of an airplane.
+So, I know my limits, I’m not the right candidate for bungee jumping or attempting a parachute jump out of an airplane.
 But there are moments when you ask yourself: What have I gotten myself into?